Specialist Resource Base

 SRB Applications

 If you would like to know more about the SRB, arrange a visit or discuss whether an SRB place might be appropriate for an individual child please contact Stephanie Gallard, the SRB Lead Teacher.
-It is expected that parents will have visited the SRB before an application is submitted.

 More information about Norfolk County Council’s SRB programme can be found here (https://www.norfolk.gov.uk/children-and-families/send-local-offer/education-and-training-0-25/schools/specialist-education/specialist-resource-bases-srbs)